 The Razer Pro Click is much better than the Apple Magic Mouse 2.
 The Razer has more buttons, better performance, and a much more comfortable shape that suits most hand sizes and grips.
 It also has more customization options, lower click latency, and better build quality.
 The Apple is more portable due to its low profile, and its ambidextrous shape makes it more suitable for left-handed use.

-The Razer Pro Click is significantly better than the BenQ Zowie S2.
+The Razer Pro Click is significantly better than the BenQ ZOWIE S2.
 The Razer is a wireless mouse with multi-device pairing, has more programmable buttons, and better build quality.
-Also, the Razer has much better performance, more customization options, and the scroll wheel can tilt for horizontal scrolling.
+The Razer has much better performance, more customization options, and the scroll wheel can tilt for horizontal scrolling.
 The BenQ is much lighter, and its ambidextrous shape is more comfortable for left-handed use.